Congenital Heart Disease in Children

-- Your child is not gaining weight as he should, or he has a sudden weight gain.
+- Your child is not gaining weight as he or she should, or has a sudden weight gain.

-- Your child has new swelling in his ankles or legs.
+- Your child has new swelling in his or her ankles or legs.

 - You have questions or concerns about your child's condition or care.